monix/monix.io/_tut/docs/3x/reactive/observable.md

 // 2: Processing DD
 ```

-Asynchronous processing would be the case in which downstream acknowledges new events immediately and processes them independently.
+Asynchronous processing would then be a case in which the downstream acknowledges new events immediately and processes them independently.
-`Observable` provides `asyncBoundary` method which creates a buffered asynchronous boundary.
+The `Observable` provides the `asyncBoundary` method which creates a buffered asynchronous boundary.
-The buffer is configured according to `OverflowStrategy`.
+The buffer is configured according to the `OverflowStrategy`.

 ```tut:silent
 val stream = {